MrPrimate/GritNGlory/README.md

+# ALPHA SOFTWARE

+This module is in alpha.

+Please don't use it in your game.

+Things are subject to change.

 # Grit and Glory

 This module aims to implement features from Grit & Glory.
 Currently it supports only the Wounds subsystem.